 AACE will use the following democratic approaches to advance our cause:

-1. Launch media campaigns and conduct community outreach to increase public awareness
+1. Conduct media campaigns and community outreach to increase public awareness and expand our alliances;

-2. File administrative complaints or take legal actions against universities that discriminate against Asian-American applicants;
+2. File administrative complaints or take legal actions against institutions that discriminate against Asian-American applicants;

 3. Encourage and support discriminated-against Asian-American students to file complaints or take legal actions;

-4. Advocate for legislative changes in favor of equal education opportunities;
+4. Advocate for policy and/or legislative changes in favor of equal education opportunities;

-Please join our fight to against racial discrimination in college admissions.
+Please join our fight against racial discrimination in college admissions.
 Please take actions: